zenorocha/wedocs/intro/custom-domains.md

 ## Introduction

 To make your app accessible right away, WeDeploy makes any project accessible via its project domain, which looks like `<serviceID>.<projectID>.wedeploy.io`.
-Let's say you have a project named `project` with a service named `web` the WeDeploy project domain would be `web.project.wedeploy.io`.
-Every project in WeDeploy supports one or many custom domains.
+If you have a project named `project` with a service named `web`, the WeDeploy project domain would be `web.project.wedeploy.io`.
+Every project in WeDeploy supports one or more custom domains.

 <!-- </article> -->